openvar/variantValidator/docs/installation/docker.md

 Wait a few moments for the services to initialise.

-VariantValidator is now ready to use.
+VariantValidator and VariantFormatter are now ready to use.

 ---